vanyadelova/accordion-KendoUI-widget/README.md

 ## [DEMO](https://accordion-widget.netlify.app/)

 ## What this project is about
-This is my own attempt at the NGT's Frontend Developer Test.
-The goal of this test is to create a small dashboard with a page that displays a summary of multiple results.
-The app consumes the data from the Firebase database and display it in a mini front-end dashboard.
+This is my own attempt at the Progress' task.
+The goal of this task is to create an Accordion widget initialized from KendoUI datasource.
 The app should include the following features:

 - **Can be initialized either from markup, data object or KendoUI datasource**
 - **Supports templates when bound to datasourcet**